FormantIO/formant/README.md

 ### Configuration

 The Figure Configuration is specified in a `toml` configuration file.
-This file must be located at `$HOME/.figure/config.toml` where `$HOME` is the home directory of the user used to run the Figure Agent.
+The file location is dependent on the install type:

+1. For debian packages: `/home/figure/config.toml`
+2. For standalone binary: `$HOME/.figure/config.toml`

 Please note that both the Figure Agent and Figure sources require access to the `config.toml` file.